savioxavier/termlink/README.md

 - [terminal-link](https://github.com/sindresorhus/terminal-link) - Sindre Sorhus' original package for providing inspiration for this package.
 - [go-supportscolor](https://github.com/jwalton/go-supportscolor) - A package for detecting terminal color support.

+<sub><sup>* The paperclip icon shown in the demo at the top of this README isn't included when you create the link, it's purely for decorative purposes only.</sup></sub>